eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 **************************************
 Submitting Jupyter Job on Cluster node
 **************************************
-Here we briefly explain general SBATCH parameters and how to launch a Jupyter Lab environment on Cartesius.
-Start by opening a text editor on Cartesius (e.g. ``nano``) or (easier) your local machine (e.g. notepad).
-Copy the following text inside your text editor, edit the Conda environment name, and save as **run_jupyter_on_cartesius.sh** (make sure the extension is ``.sh``):
+Here we briefly explain general SBATCH parameters and how to launch a Jupyter Lab environment on Snellius.
+Start by opening a text editor on Snellius (e.g. ``nano``) or (easier) your local machine (e.g. notepad).
+Copy the following text inside your text editor, edit the Conda environment name, and save as **run_jupyter_on_snellius.sh** (make sure the extension is ``.sh``):
 ::

     #!/bin/bash

-    # Serve a jupyter lab environment from a compute node on Cartesius
+    # Serve a jupyter lab environment from a compute node on Snellius
     # usage: sbatch run_jupyter_on_compute_node.sh

     # SLURM settings